-We are so thrilled about the passage of the Inflation Reduction Act (IRA) of 2022!
-This game-changing bill is the most significant federal climate and clean energy legislation ever enacted in US history.
-The legislation will benefit every American directly or indirectly in many ways, but we’re especially excited about how it will affect you if you have plans to go solar or did so in the past year, are looking to electrify your home or transportation, or if you have kids or grandkids and are concerned about their future.
+Updated 9/2/23: It’s been one year since the passage of the Inflation Reduction Act (IRA) of 2022, and already the law has brought over $100 billion in U.S. solar and storage company investments.
+The IRA will benefit every American directly or indirectly in many ways, but we’re especially excited about how it will affect you if you have plans to go solar, are looking to electrify your home or transportation, or if you have kids or grandkids and are concerned about their future.

 Ipsun, along with climate advocates across the country and with our partners in the Amicus Cooperative, has been working for many years to push legislators to act with the urgency needed to address the climate crisis — and now it has actually happened!
 Huge kudos to every person who showed up, made calls to their legislators, signed petitions, and did whatever they could to help get this legislation over the line.
 We did it, woohoo!

 Read on to see what this bill could mean for you.